- Apr 18, 2019

 Software Asset Management has a critical role to play in the cloud according to a recent Gartner report, “Software Asset Management for the Cloud: Consumption Management and Optimization Take Center Stage”.

-In the report, Gartner analysts explain that companies need to prioritize cloud cost management as part of a holistic Software Asset Management program.
+In the report, Gartner analysts explain that companies need to prioritize both cloud cost management and SaaS optimization as part of a holistic Software Asset Management program.
 Gartner notes, “Digital initiatives are fueling cloud service adoption, making their metering, management and optimization an inescapable need.”

 Software Asset Management is central for cloud cost management

 With the move to the cloud, many organizations assume that they don’t have to do Software Asset Management.
 This seems logical at first glance; after all, with a subscription model, there aren’t any compliance issues to worry about.
 Right?

 Gartner, however, we believe, reminds us that SAM is more than just compliance, and that it’s just as important in the cloud as on-premises, perhaps even more so.
 Gartner explains, “SAM’s primary focus in the context of SaaS must switch from a practice of managing conventional license compliance to measuring and managing the consumption of provisioned services and functions.”
 Wherever software is being consumed, there’s a risk that you’re spending significantly more than you need to.
 Therefore, SaaS optimization sholud be a key focus for Cloud Software Asset Management.